d9pouces/PolyArchiv/doc/source/variables.rst

 Check `polyarchiv plugins -v` for a complete documentation of each customizable parameter.
 By default, only the following variables are defined:

-  * `name`: basename of the corresponding config local repository.
+  * `name`: basename of the corresponding config collect point.
   * `fqdn`: local hostname, with the domain name (e.g., `vm1.test.example.org`)
   * `hostname`: local hostname (e.g., `vm1`)
   * the time of backup is also available, with a separate variable for each component: `Y`, `d` `M`, …